AIKIDO | 合氣道

 Aikido training requires the student to squarely face conflict, not to run away from it.
 Through this very concrete, physical experience, an Aikido practitioner learns to face the situations of life in a proactive and constructive manner.
 Patterns of avoidance and fear are revealed and examined.
 The defensive reactions and tensions one often experiences in response to pressure and conflict, and which so often elicits a violet reaction, can be better recognized and de-escalated.
 With dedicated and diligent training, a transformed person – straightforward, brave, yet humble, and with the ability to be both strong and compassionate or yielding, as needed in the circumstance – can be revealed through this training.

 Today, Aikido has become known in psychological and business circles as a highly useful metaphor and method in devising strategies for de-escalation and resolution of conflict situations.
-People in many walks of like are finding the philosophy and training approach of Aikido useful in improving the quality of their lives.
+People in many walks of life are finding the philosophy and training approach of Aikido useful in improving the quality of their lives.